Symposium Chairs

 - Attention modules for UAS-based AI models

-- Deep learning security threats for UAS applications
+- Machine learning and cybersecurity in UAS applications

 - AI-based models for UAS safety